 we created this free-to-use website for all the students who intended to write a good paper and seraching for the ways to improve their writing.

 When students set out to work on midterm projects, they often face stumbling blocks along the way which interfere with a timely submission.
 But what are these stumbling blocks?
-Below are four things that always hinder students from finishing their midterm projects on time:
+Below are four things that always hinder students from finishing their midterm papers on time:

 The first thing which interferes with timely submissions is a lack of scheduling.
 This relates to many things, but specifically to the idea that students fail to maintain a working calendar of the things they need to do, what is due, when it is due, and what their other extra-curricular activities or personal obligations are.
 Without a proper schedule, students might know in the abstract that they have a church event or sporting match, and their middle of the semester project, but they may not see that the due date and the date of the event or match align and therefore the project needs to be done ahead of time.
 Keeping a schedule allows students to take note of everything which might otherwise get in the way and to also plan accordingly.